Affiliated with Robbins Government Relations

 Joshua tries business cases.
 Prior to joining the firm, he served for nine years as a senior trial counsel in the Enforcement Division of the SEC, where he tried numerous bench and jury trials to verdict while sitting in the first chair.
-He also represented the SEC during evidentiary hearings and oral arguments on emergency motions and other contested matters, and he prosecuted administrative proceedings before SEC ALJs and during appeals to the Commissioners.
+Joshua’s core practice focuses on representing executives, officers, directors, industry professionals, independent funds, independent broker-dealers and small-to-mid-sized issuers in SEC enforcement investigations and litigation.
+Joshua has represented the same type of clients in criminal investigations that sometimes arise from parallel SEC investigations, and he regularly partners with other criminal defense counsel to help his clients achieve their overall goals in such matters.
 Joshua has deep experience working with staff of the SEC’s Atlanta Regional Office and with the senior managers of the Division of Enforcement throughout the country.
-His cases and investigations have spanned the full range of the SEC’s case load—from technical regulatory violations to alleged fraud of every stripe, including accounting fraud, insider trading, abusive trading practices, excessive or unearned fees collected by investment advisers, undisclosed conflicts of interest, and garden variety disclosure fraud.
+His cases and investigations have spanned the full range of the SEC’s case load—from technical regulatory violations to alleged fraud of every stripe—and include matters involving suspected accounting fraud, insider trading, abusive trading practices, allegedly excessive or unearned fees, lack of board member independence, undisclosed conflicts of interest, violations of Regulation Best Interest, Ponzi schemes and garden variety disclosure fraud.
 While at the SEC, Joshua won the prestigious Ellen B. Ross award, a national award given to two people annually in recognition of exemplary commitment, enthusiasm, and performance in working to fulfill the SEC’s responsibilities for the fair and effective enforcement of the federal securities laws.

-Although he is an expert in the federal securities laws and the SEC enforcement process, prior to joining the SEC, Joshua tried cases involving a wide array of subject matters while in private practice at an Am Law 100 firm.
-His cases involved all manner of deals gone bad, representing clients large and small, plaintiffs and defendants, in cases involving real estate disputes, business divorces, acquisitions gone south, breaches of contract and thefts of trade secrets.
-Joshua also defended officers and directors of public companies in shareholder derivative suits and adversary proceedings, where his clients were alleged to have engaged in a variety of misconduct.
-He defended putative class actions on behalf of insurance companies, public companies, accounting firms, lenders, and other financial institutions in cases involving a wide range of subject matters.
-In addition to his more traditional litigation practices, Joshua also represented several state governments in billion-dollar educational funding lawsuits, and he represented local Georgia school districts and charter schools as both a counselor and in court.
+Although he is an expert in the federal securities laws and the SEC enforcement process, Joshua has litigated and tried cases involving a wide array of business matters while in private practice.
+Many of his cases involve the defense or prosecution of private lawsuits involving investments gone bad, but he has handled all manner of business disputes, representing clients large and small, plaintiffs and defendants, in cases involving antitrust violations, real-estate disputes, professional malpractice, business divorces, acquisitions gone south, breaches of contract and thefts of trade secrets.
+Joshua has also defended officers, directors and executives of public companies in shareholder derivative suits and adversary proceedings, where his clients were alleged to have engaged in a variety of misconduct.
+He has defended putative class actions on behalf of insurance companies, public companies, accounting firms, lenders, and other financial institutions in cases involving a wide range of subject matters.

 Select SEC Enforcement Cases